msillano/USBphpTunnel_fifo/README.md

 # USBphpTunnel_fifo

- This is an extension to USBphpTunnel () with the goals:
+ This is an extension to USBphpTunnel (https://github.com/msillano/USBphpTunnel) with the goals:
   - make php master (in USBphpTunnel Arduino is master)
   - have asynchronous communications.
   - allow concurrence

- This extension is general pourpose, but the demo uses an Arduino sketch developped for remotesDB
+ This extension is general pourpose, but the demo uses an Arduino sketch developped for remotesDB (https://github.com/msillano/remotesDB)

  ![MXQ and Arduino](./img/arduino.jpg)

-## HOW IT WORKS
+## How it works
- - step1: The php 'push' a request in the fifo.
+ - step1: The php 'push' a request on the fifo.
  - step2: The Arduino tests in polling the fifo and gets the request.
  - step3: Arduino processes the request and update the fifo with the result.
  - step4: The php can now get the response.

-## DEMO
+## Demo
  The file upt_test_arduino.php is a demo for this library:

  ![demo sreenshot](./img/2017-12-18.193137.shot.png)

- ## IMPLEMENTATION
+## Implementation

  Protocol: